US aid cuts will spur Central America migration, experts say

 In Guatemala, the most significant aid comes in security assistance to fight drug trafficking — and that has already come under scrutiny recently over questionable use of armored vehicles donated by Washington.
 Other funds through USAID go to help programs on things like agriculture and education in poor rural communities, plus training for prosecutors, who have waged a high-profile fight against corruption in recent years, or for judges.

-Former Honduran Foreign Minister Ernesto Paz called U.S. aid to his country “vital” and said the threatened cuts show that Washington is “an unreliable ally for Honduras.”
+Honduran political analyst Omar García called U.S. aid to his country “vital” and said the threatened cuts show that Washington is “an unreliable ally for Honduras.”

 Beltrán noted that most of the assistance now in jeopardy does not go directly to the three countries’ governments but to agencies, NGOs, church groups and others.

-Note: This story has been corrected to fix misattributed quotes which came from Honduran political analyst Omar García.